-The following table contains a summary on how Curro applied the King IV[TM] principles for the year ended 31 December 2017, including post-year-end developments prior to posting of the integrated annual report.
+The following table contains a summary on how Curro applied the King IV[TM] principles for the year ended 31 December 2018, including post-year-end developments.
 The board is satisfied with the manner in which Curro has applied the King IV[TM] recommendations and practices to achieve good performance and effective control whilst promoting ethical culture and maintaining its legitimacy.